Climate Change Levy

 - the electricity was generated from renewable sources before 1 August 2015

 - they’re used to produce electricity in a generating station which has a capacity of 2MW or greater

-- they won’t be used as fuel
+- they will not be used as fuel

 - they’re used in certain forms of transport

-There are also other exemptions and reliefs.
+There are other exemptions and reliefs.

 Pay a reduced rate

 You can get a reduction on the main rates of CCL if you’re an energy intensive business and have entered into a climate change agreement (CCA) with the Environment Agency.

 Energy intensive businesses can get a 90% reduction for electricity and a 65% reduction for gas, liquefied petroleum gas (LPG), coal and other solid fuel.

 Check if your business is eligible.
 Your industry trade association can also give advice.